20 of the Irish Romance Movies and Novels

 PG-13 for sexual content, profanity and just in general, this one is more of an “adult” romance

 Not many people seem to like this one, but I find it a fun lucky charm.
-It follows a woman (Amy Adams) who chases her boyfriend to Ireland to propose to him as is an Irish tradition (the woman proposes on Leap Day).
+It follows a woman (Amy Adams) who chases her boyfriend to Ireland with plans to propose to him as is a long-standing Irish tradition (the woman proposes on Leap Day).
 Matthew Goode co-stars.

 PG for some innuendo and minor sexual content